momacs/misc/README.md

 momacs self update
 ```

-If update is warranted, the current local version will be retained to enable rollback.
-All retained previous versions can be removed like so:
+If update is warranted, the current local version will be retained to allow rollback.
+All retained versions can be removed like so:
 ```
 momacs self remove-old-versions
 ```